corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/setup/tls-keys-in-hsm.md

 * `tlsKeyAlias` is the alias of the TLS key.
 It can consist of up to 100 lowercase alphanumeric characters and the hyphen (-).
 Default value: `cordaclienttls`.

-### Related configuration options

-You should also consider the following related configuration options in the node configuration file, as follows:

-* `messagingServerSslConfiguration`: TLS configuration used to connect to external P2P Artemis message server.
-Required when `messagingServerExternal` = `true`.
-Also, it can be optionally used with embedded Artemis when external Bridge is configured.

-* `artemisCryptoServiceConfig`: an optional crypto service configuration which will be used for HSM TLS signing when interacting with the Artemis message server.
-This option only makes sense when `messagingServerSslConfiguration` is specified: either to connect to a standalone Artemis messaging server, or when external Bridge is configured.
-If this option is missing, the local file system will be used to store private keys inside JKS key stores, as defined by `messagingServerSslConfiguration`.

-* `messagingServerConnectionConfiguration`, `messagingServerBackupAddresses`, and `artemisCryptoServiceConfig` must be inside the `enterpriseConfiguration` section, but not inside `messagingServerSslConfiguration`.

-### HA Utilities and self-signed internal Artemis SSL keystore

-The HA Utilities tool produces the following files:

-* `artemisbridge.jks`: used by the standalone bridge.
-The path to this file should be specified in the `artemisSSLConfiguration` section in `firewall.conf`.
-* `artemisnode.jks`: optionally used by the node.
-When used, the path to this file should be specified in the `messagingServerSslConfiguration` section in `node.conf`.
-* `artemis.jks`: used by the standalone P2P Artemis broker.
-* `artemis-truststore.jks`: must be placed together with any of the above keystore files.

-### Storing TLS certificates in HSM

 A file-based `sslkeystore.jks` is still required to store TLS certificates, even if corresponding TLS keys are stored in CryptoService.

 ## Configuration example